 While Ho Yinsen watches Nanami describe the medical chaos from afar, Tony and Chika are suddenly confronted by a group of soldiers.
 The leader explains that under the orders of Minister Kuroda and the Ministry of Health, the Arc Station is being determined as the cause of the outbreak and that the whole base is now under lockdown.
 Hoping to get some answers, Chika tells Tony that she’ll personally contact Kuroda.

 Over at the Japanese Parliament building, Nagato informs Kuroda that they’ve lost their surveillance satellite.
-The Defense Minster exclaims that they must send a spacecraft to go deal with the unknown threat, but it’ll take too long to properly prepare through their normal routine.
+The Defense Minster then exclaims that they must send a spacecraft to go deal with the unknown threat, but it’ll take too long for them to properly prepare through their normal routine.
 Fortunately, the captain exclaims that he does have an alternate idea.

 Back at the Arc Station, Chika has been unable to receive a response from Kuroda.
 As such, Tony plans on tricking the guards in order to escape and see the Defense Minister for himself.
 Before he can enact his plan, Nagato arrives in order to inform Stark of their situation.
 Sakurai requires Iron Man to help him take care of the menace that made a JSDF surveillance satellite go offline.
 Despite his reluctance, Tony is convinced by Chika that this situation requires them working together.

 After comparing the footage from recently to six months ago, our group discovers that some foreign object has attached itself to the satellite.
 Not only that, but a simulation from its solar panels down to Earth reveals that it positioned itself 200 kilometers (or just over 124 miles) over the Arc Station.
-Tony asks if the JSDF has a jet with boosters powerful enough to help Iron Man get to the thermosphere, to which Nagato says that they do, but it’s in the prototype stage.
+Tony asks if the JSDF has a jet with boosters powerful enough to help Iron Man get to the Thermosphere, to which Nagato says that they do, but it’s in the prototype stage.
 Stark tells him to have it ready in six hours along with the best pilot they’ve got.
 After Capt.
 Sakurai takes his leave, Tony tells Chika that the disabled satellite problem is connected with the current outbreak.
 He explains that Zodiac has attached this monstrosity to the spacecraft in order to beam down the illness in an undetectable frequency towards the Arc Station.
 Because the building has a powerful shield, only a small-enough beam is able to get in while the rest is spreading out and causing the citizens to get dangerously sick.

 Over at the main entrance, the soldiers are bombarded by the press who are looking for answers while they continue to keep the Arc Building in lockdown.
 Among the reporters are Nanami and Ichiro who claim that they have a scheduled interview with Tony Stark.
 However, Nanami suddenly vomits the familiar blue liquid as she horrifyingly discovers that she’s now among the infected.